LaetiMS/flygym_adhesion-Laetitia/README.md

 Quick overview of the notebooks developed for this project:

-- ***BrickOnCeiling.ipynb***: Adding an adhesion actuator to an XML file.
-Accessing gravity during the simulation.
-NB: accessing the adhesion actuator that was added externally causes an error.
+- ***BrickOnCeiling.ipynb***:Case 1: Adding an adhesion actuator to an XML file.
+Modify it during the simulation.
+Case 2: Add adhesion actuator during initialization.
+Modify it during the simulation.
+Furthermore find out how to access and modify gravity during the simulation.
 - ***mujoco_singleleg_grid.ipynb***: Perform grid search to find maximal gain value necessary for a single leg to adhere to the ceiling.
 - ***mujoco_contact_forces.ipynb***: Analyze the relationship between contact forces and adhesion on a static nonsymmetric fly.
 The contact forces are filtered with a median filter.
 - ***loop_single_step.ipynb*** : Use the single step data to create a walking fly that uses a tripod gait for a specified number of steps.
 Methods to amplify specific angle motion as well as a method to custom generate the number of steps in the simulation wanted.